 7. Cardiff Bay FREE

 Cardiff bay has it all, smart bars, restaurants, hotels, history and Doctor Who.
-Roald Dahl place houses the iconic Torchwood Tower, a little further around the bay is The Doctor Who experience, I took the kids, they loved it, click the link to read more.
+Roald Dahl place houses the iconic Torchwood Tower, a little further around the bay was the The Doctor Who experience, I took the kids, they loved it, click the link to read more.

 8. The Museum of Welsh Life Near Cardiff FREE

 The Museum of Welsh Life is a fabulous, free attraction in the village of St Fagans near Cardiff.
 It’s wonderful that museums like this are free.
 This collection of ancient Welsh buildings is a lovely place for a family walk at any time of year.
-See our post on St. Fagans for more detail and some great photos.
+See our post on The Museum of Welsh Life at St. Fagans for more detail and some great photos.

 9. The Doctor Who Experience Cardiff

 This Doctor Who exhibition started its run in London before relocating to its rightful home, Wales.
-The Doctor Who Experience building sits on Cardiff bay and is well worth a visit.
-We have a full post on the Wales Doctor Who Experience here, and on London, here.
+The Doctor Who Experience building sits on Cardiff bay and was well worth a visit.
+We have a full post on the Wales Doctor Who Experience here, and on London Doctor Who Experience, here.

 10. St David’s Cathedral, Pembrokeshire